 Step 4: Update the fastai library

-Before you start working you will need to update the fastai library.
+Before you start working it’s a good idea ot update the pytorch and fastai libraries, and the course notebooks.
 To do this you will have to access the terminal.
 You can do this by clicking in ‘New’, ‘Terminal’.

 Once you click on ‘Terminal’ a new window should open with a terminal.
-Type:
+Type (or copy and paste):

-source activate fastai conda install -c fastai fastai
+conda install -c fastai -c pytorch fastai pytorch cd course-v3/ git pull

 Step 5: Stop your server